-A minimum of 200 hours must be completed from the following electives with speciality schools.
+A minimum of 150 hours must be completed from the following advanced requirements.
 Students must register with the specialty school directly and complete these courses in the given timeframe.
 Certificate of completion awarded by the speciality school must be presented to Inner Peace Yoga Therapy in order to gain credit for these course elective hours.
-Students will not be able to complete their 800 hour coursework from Inner Peace Yoga Therapy without proof of completion of these electives.
-If a student has previously completed one of these courses prior to enrolling in the Inner Peace Yoga Therapy, they may count it toward their elective hours, as long as they can prove their completion of the course.
+Students will not be able to complete their 800 hour coursework from Inner Peace Yoga Therapy without proof of completion of these requirements.
+If a student has previously completed one of these courses prior to enrolling in the Inner Peace Yoga Therapy, they may count it toward their required hours, as long as they can prove their completion of the course.

 Healing Relationships (30 hours)